bravesoftdz/PracticalD/README.md

 * todo: try making durodbms dll or IPC system that can be loaded into: golang, rust, fpc, delphi, nimrod, python to talk to durodbms from multiple languages/exe's/elf's
 * make a demo game that tracks an airplane shooting down objects in the video game and store its bomb/kill count in a truly relational db :-)

+At the moment this github page is just a start of ideas, when I get time to experiment with some code it will be uploaded to this project page.
+Right now working on IPC and other areas of work, which, ironically relates to the practicald ideas anyway